 What Is A Vampire Facial?
 How Does It Work?

 Vampire facial is the nickname that has been coined by the beauty industry.
 This facial is called platelet-rich plasma (PRP) facial or therapy.
-It is a treatment that involves microdermabrasion followed by the application of platelet-rich plasma or PRP on your skin.
+It is a beauty treatment that involves micro-needling followed by the application of platelet-rich plasma or PRP on your skin (1).

 The PRP is extracted from your blood.
-The blood is rich in platelets that have extremely high levels of growth factors.
-When applied to your skin, these growth factors help in boosting cell turnover rate.
-The growth factors boost collagen and elastin production and increase the skin’s hydration levels.
+The blood is rich in platelets that have extremely high levels of growth factors (2).
+When applied to your skin, these growth factors help in boosting the cell turnover ratei XThe cell renewal factor or the speed at which dead skin cells shed and are replaced with younger, healthier cells constantly .
+The growth factors boost collagen and elastini XThe most abundant protein in the body that allows body tissues to stretch out and shrink back to their original shape. production and increase the skin’s hydration levels (3).
 They also infuse your skin with antioxidants.
 This procedure also improves the absorbing power of your skin – which means your skin can absorb other skin care products better.

 To sum it up, a vampire facial uses your blood to promote healthy cell functioning.